Urban design

-Urban design is an approach to the design of buildings and the spaces between them that focuses on specific design processes and outcomes.
+Urban design is an approach to the design of buildings and the spaces between them that focuses on specific design processes and outcomes based on geographical location.
 In addition to designing and shaping the physical features of towns, cities, and regional spaces, urban design considers 'bigger picture' issues of economic, social and environmental value and social design.
 The scope of a project can range from a local street or public space to an entire city and surrounding areas.
-Urban designers connect the fields of architecture, landscape architecture and urban planning to better organize physical space and community environments.
+Urban designers connect the fields of architecture, landscape architecture and urban planning to better organize local and community environments' dependent upon geographical location.

 Some important focuses of urban design on this page include its historical impact, paradigm shifts, its interdisciplinary nature, and issues related to urban design.